dmikey/EnyoJS-eBooks/HOUR1.md

 The concept of  the Model
 =========================

 The model is a representation of data.
-You may be thinking right now, that representation could be overkill for the dream app you have in mind.
+You may be thinking right now, that representation could be overkill for the dream application you have in mind.
 But models can be very flexible and aid the developer is dynamically driving the application without much programmed interaction.

 For the beginner, grasping the concept of data binding can alleviate the frustration and worry of knowing deep JavaScript.